The Dance Opera Story:

 Now it comes to the time that people start to toss pumpkin shells.
 Dove sees some of the people are throwing pumpkin shells to the small shipping cart and some others are carrying the pumpkin shells along with the candle inside on the way to a large garbage cart.
 Dove also hears the sounds when pumpkin shells are being tossed and sees that the candle flames are extinguished by broken pieces.

-Now jay (Jay) sees a tear still on the chin of Dove, then Jay sings the following aria:
+Now the jay (his name is Jay) sees a tear still on the chin of Dove, then Jay sings the following aria:

 ” A single secret tear